zilishen/documentation/content/solutions/open-source-subscription.md

 ---
-title: "Install NGINX Open Source Subscription"
-date: 2023-05-31T12:00:00-07:00
-description: "Learn how to download and install the products in the F5 NGINX Open Source Subscription."
+description: Learn how to download and install the products in the F5 NGINX Open Source Subscription.
-# Assign weights in increments of 100
+docs: DOCS-1443
+tags:
+- docs
+title: Install NGINX Open Source Subscription
+toc: true
 weight: 300
-toc: true
-tags: [ "docs" ]
-versions: []
-docs: "DOCS-1443"
 ---

 ## Overview